NebularQT/Mage-Arena-Client/README.md

 and put the dll in there then start your game and press ";" to toggle the menu.

+Warning! you can toggle/activate things OUTSIDE of games, i suggest toggling the meun off if you are going to type in the chat at all before starting

+also i apologise for the bad keybinds, if you want to customise them just clone the repo and change them in InputHandler, NoClip and InfiniteHealh

 ---------------------------
 this includes: